CMR 1.3.0

 Gurobi Coefficient Matrix

-The executable cmr-extract-gurobi extracts the coefficient matrix of a mixed-integer program file that can be read by the Gurobi solver.
+The executable cmr-extract-gurobi extracts the coefficient matrix of a mixed-integer program file that can be read by the Gurobi solver and writes it to stdout.
 Building it requires that Gurobi is found by cmake.
 To this end, you may need to set the cmake option -DGUROBI_DIR to your Gurobi installation directory.
 It can be called as follows.

 Options: